SophiaLynch/abtah_VisualNovel/README.md

 # abtah_VisualNovel
+"Anything but True and Honest"

 A visual novel based on John Steinbeck's novel "East of Eden."
-For the CSH 24 hour fall hackathon.
+For the CSH 24 hour fall hackathon, started on 10/27/17-10/30/17.

-Current code uploaded is unfinished, still needs finished routes, endings and art/music assets.
+Current code uploaded is unfinished.
+Needs all backgrounds, working on fixing the end credits.